MurilooSZ/Murilo/content/_index.md

           date_end: ''
           description: Monitoring of agricultural equipment, management of active agricultural equipment, control of all information regarding equipment monitoring, proactive contact with customers and selling the value of the technology to the customer.
 Carry out visits to strategic customers in stores; Work with the targeted traffic project on the farm; Carry out parallel lines when planting and spraying; Work with a focus on optimizing the planted area; Present solutions to customers to reduce fuel costs; Support the Sales and After-Sales team in demonstrations of technology products with Agrocad.

-        - title: Trainee Agricultura Digital
+        - title: Digital Agriculture Trainee
           company: Amaggi - Fazenda Independência
           company_url: 'https://www.amaggi.com.br/'
           company_logo: Sem-título